Common Syntax Errors

 #RETVAL=TYP(#ELMT)

-macro is using, so an error is displayed.
+using, so an error is displayed.

 3097: The variable name <variable name> exceeds the maximum number of characters.